-You can deduct your expenses related to volunteer work
+Did you know you can deduct your expenses related to volunteer work?

-The standard mileage rate is 14 cents a mile in 2008.
-If you choose you could also deduct the direct expenses by keeping track of gas used.
+You can take a standard mileage rate for the year, or deduct the direct expenses by keeping track of gas used.

 Recordkeeping for the IRS

-A couple years ago I started a separate calendar on Google Calendar that I mark…
+Several years ago I started a separate calendar on Google Calendar that I mark:

 - The date and time I volunteered